How to Get Around Like a Local in Berlin: 16 Best Apps (iOS and Android)

-If you’re actually moving to Berlin and need a local bank account, check out N26.
-It’s the leading digital bank in Germany with easy setup, no fees, free ATM withdrawals, and everything is in both English and German.
-I’ve actually written a guide on How to Open a Bank Account in Berlin with N26.
+If you're actually moving to Berlin and need a local bank account, check out N26.
+It's the leading digital bank in Germany with easy setup, no fees, free ATM withdrawals, and everything is in both English and German.
+I've actually written a guide on how to open a bank account with N26.

 People typically don't have much nice to say about banks, but N26 seems to be the exception - I've barely met anyone who doesn't have an account with them.

 Now that you have your shiny new bank card (or cards), we can really start moving.
 While many Berliners spend a lot of time in their own local areas (called "Kiez"), the fact is that the city is quite spread out and you'll often have to take public transport to get around.

 The official BVG FahrInfo Plus app (iOS/Android) is an easy way to buy tickets from your phone using a credit card, which saves you the hassle of stopping at ticket machines every time you get on the U-Bahn.